ultravioletrs/cube-docs/docs/developer-guide.md

 1. **Package the Model Files**

-   Compress your model files into a `.tar.gz` archive for easy transfer:
+   First, compress your model files into a `.tar.gz` archive to prepare them for transfer:

    ```bash
    tar -czvf model-name.tar.gz /path/to/model/files